 Faculty Focus is the Faculty Center’s semi-annual publication of our own faculty members’ teaching practices, reflections, ideas, and discussions.
-Previous issues are archived below.
+Previous issues are archived at the bottom of the page.
+Read the latest issue here:

 The publication will document curricular innovation and will recognize teaching excellence for the primary purpose of enhancing instruction at UCF while encouraging creative and interdisciplinary efforts to develop new knowledge.